devpassion/libarccos/README.md

 * compile-time typelist : the famous typelist with an object-like syntax
 * Hexadecimal dump for std::string, raw string and arbitrary types (based on memory layout)
-* compile-time interval
+* compile-time interval (for create precalculed values)
-    * create compile-time interval and apply meta operations to all elements
+    * create compile-time interval and apply meta operations to all elements.
 * compile-time logging
     * Define logging level at compile time ( non displayed logging informations does not produce asm code )